NatronGitHub/Natron/README.md

 - Integration of Blender's production proven tracker in Natron to replace the existing tracker

+- Node-graph enhancement and optimization

+- Multi-layered EXR decoding enhancement (currently the OpenImageIO backend is slow)

 ### Features planned for future versions